nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

 when making a push subscription.

 An ephemeral consumer will only be tracked by the server while it is active and showing interest in the stream.
-Using consumer configuration options, an ephemeral can be manually set to start at a specific sequence or time.
+Again, ephemeral consumers are only allowed in push subscriptions.

-Ephemeral consumers are only allowed in push subscriptions.
+For durable consumers, some options cannot be changed once the consumer is created.
+For ephemeral consumers, this doesn't really apply since they are created new every time.

 ## Configuration Object
 The `ConsumerConfiguration` object has a builder to simplify setting options.
 Here is the builder skeleton showing all the builder methods.